-- Release of a third of the BDCP brought a wide disparity of reactions to the first part of the 50-year plan to “fix” the turnbuckle of California’s water supply system.
+It may not be news as big as the naming of a new pope, but the release of a third of the Bay Delta Conservation Plan (BDCP) generated plenty of interest and a wide disparity of reactions to the first part of the 50-year plan to “fix” the turnbuckle of California’s water supply system.

 Wide range of opinion

 "The material released is the result of years of study and research by scientists and others involved in the BDCP process.
 Their work has been invaluable in leading California toward a water future that protects both the environment and those who rely on water that flows through the Delta.
 Much is at stake in relation to California's water future and the BDCP effort is the closest our state has come to a proposal that presents a plan that benefits all of California.”